Department of English Language Pedagogy

 (see below for sample tasks).

-In terms of the ELTE Hallgatσi Kφvetelmιnyrendszer, this exam is an "A tνpusϊ nyelvi alapvizsga", which means that the two parts are marked separately; in order to pass the whole exam, candidates need to reach the pass-mark in both parts, and a final grade is calculated for those who pass.
+In terms of the ELTE Hallgatσi Kφvetelmιnyrendszer, this exam is a "nyelvi alapvizsga", which means that the two parts are marked separately; in order to pass the whole exam, candidates need to reach the pass-mark in both parts, and a final grade is calculated for those who pass.

 The pass-mark for the written part is 54, whereas for the oral it is 65.
 These are judgemental pass-marks, arrived at in an extensive judgement exercise and through measurement.
 Given the always present measurement error, candidates just below the pass-mark are given the benefit of doubt and the scores with which they are allowed to pass are 53 and 63, respectively.
 In the oral, due to the doubling of raw scores out of a maximum of 50 (by the two raters), 63 and 65 are theoretical and cannot occur, of course.
 Therefore, a score of 62 is still a fail, being lower than 63, but 64 is already a pass, since it is within the measurement error range.
 Likewise, there are no doubts about a score of 66.